 New bird observers of all ages are encouraged to join the Noosa Parks Association Bird Observers Group and are always welcome.

 Interpretive Birding gives an insight into the everyday life of birds in a particular area.
-A group walk around Wallace Park occurs each Friday to observe and try to interpret the activities of the birds.
+The group walk around Wallace Park occurs to observe, and try to interpret, the activities of the birds.
 The pace is slow, allowing time to learn and take photographs.

 The Noosa Bird Trail

 The Noosa Bird Trail brochure provides details of a trail established to provide visitors and locals with a way of finding elusive patches of forest, so they can enjoy the delights that winged creatures provide.